dohoonk/Tutor-Quality-Scoring-System/docs/DEMO_GUIDE.md

 **What to Show:**
 - ✅ Clear upward trend in SQS sparkline
 - ✅ Performance summary: "Great progress!
 Your session quality has been improving consistently"
-- ✅ FSRS feedback shows some areas to work on, but improving
+- ✅ FSQS feedback shows some areas to work on, but improving
 - ✅ Recent sessions show higher scores than earlier ones
 - ✅ Perfect example of coaching working